 Of course, most survivor pools don’t last just one week.
 That brings us to future value, the final component of the Holy Trinity in addition to win odds and pick popularity.

-The concept of future value in survivor pools is pretty easy to understand in theory.
-When you “burn” a very good team by using it as your survivor pick in a given week, you typically increase your odds to survive the week (good), but you then no longer have that team available to use in the future (bad).
+The concept of future value in survivor pools is straightforward in theory.
+When you “burn” one of the better teams in the NFL by using it as your survivor pick in a given week, you typically increase your odds to survive the week (good), but you no longer have that team available to use in the future (bad).

-However, coming up with a precise understanding of every team’s future value gets very complicated, very fast, because future value isn’t determined only by how good a team is.
+However, coming up with a precise calculation of a team’s future value gets quite complicated, because future value isn’t determined solely by how good a team is.

-To figure out the true opportunity cost of using a specific team as your survivor pick in a given week, you first need to consider all the remaining games that team still has to play, and determine in how many future weeks it is likely to be a legitimate survivor pick option for you.
+To understand the true opportunity cost of burning a particular team as a survivor pick in a given week, you first need to consider all the remaining games that team has, and determine in how many future weeks that team is likely to be a compelling survivor pick.

-Even elite teams will have some tough future matchups (e.g. the Patriots visiting the Steelers in Week 15) where their win odds won’t be high enough to make them a viable survivor pick consideration, no matter how unpopular they may be.
-For this reason alone, many survivor pool players incorrectly assume a good team has more future value than it actually does.
+Even elite teams will have some tough future matchups (e.g. on the road against another good team) where their win odds won’t be high enough to make them an attractive survivor pick consideration, no matter how unpopular a pick they may be.
+For that reason alone, survivor players often assume a good team has more future value than it actually does.

-Evaluating a team’s future value goes even further, though.
-Ideally, you are also considering how many of your opponents have already used each team, and using that data to predict which teams will be be the most popular picks in your pool in each future week.
+But that’s not all.
+Precisely evaluating a team’s future value requires further analysis, because you also need to project how many of your opponents will have used that team by each future week.
+With that data, you can predict which teams will be the most popular picks in your pool in every future week.

-For example, the Vikings may end up being the biggest favorite of Week 15 this year, when they host the Dolphins.
-But if you’re in a 15-person NFL survivor pool, odds are your pool will be over by then.
-So there’s no point in giving Minnesota a lot of future value credit for that matchup in that small of a pool.
+For example, Kansas City may end up being the biggest favorite of Week 15 this year, when the Chiefs host Denver.
+But if you’re in a 10-person NFL survivor pool, your pool probably will have ended by Week 15.

 Wrapping It Up